 After signing up for Akismet, you’ll need to activate the Akismet plugin for your site.
 This allows Akismet to scan each comment your site receives and determine if it’s spam or ham.
 Taking this single step will greatly reduce or eliminate spam comments on your WordPress site completely, so we highly recommend doing so.

 Please note that although Akismet is a paid service, they do offer a free, personal option for bloggers.
 And because Akismet is made by the same guys who oversee the WordPress project, the Akismet plugin is included in every WordPress installation.
-Learn more about how it works.

 Understand the risks